mosip/id-authentication/design/pre-registration/pre-registration-booking-service.md

 **Booking an appointment :**

--   Create a REST API as '/book' accept the PreRegistartionId,Registartion center id, booking date time and slot from the pre-registration application portal.
+-   Create a REST API as '/booking' accept the PreRegistrationId,Registration center id, booking date time and slot from the pre-registration application portal.

--   Generate an cache key using Registartion center id, booking date time and slot.
+-   Generate an cache key using Registration center id, booking date time and slot.

 -   Once the key generated successfully update the cache using the generated key by decrementing the value by 1.

--   Save the booking data in the pre-registartion booking table. after inserting the booking data system need to update the main table (applicant_demographic) with the status code "Booked"
+-   Save the booking data in the pre-registration booking table. after inserting the booking data system need to update the main table (applicant_demographic) with the status code "Booked"

 -   Audit the exception/start/exit of the each stages of the Pre-registration create mechanism using AuditManager component.